 Oleg Sentsov, a Ukrainian film director, was detained in Crimea in May 2014 and sentenced to 20 years in a Russian prison on charges of terrorism on August 25, 2015.
-PEN believes that the charges stem from Sentsov’s political activities, likely his outspoken criticism of Russia’s annexation of Crimea, and has expressed concern about shortcomings in the judicial process that led to his sentencing.
 Appeals against the original verdict were rejected by the Russian Supreme Court in November 2015 and June 2016.
 A request for Sentsov’s extradition to Ukraine was denied in October 2016 on the grounds that he had become a Russian citizen upon the annexation.

 Best known for his 2011 film Gamer, Sentsov lived in Crimea’s capital of Simferopol and was active in protests against then-President of Ukraine Viktor F. Yanukovych, who led a pro-Kremlin government before he was removed from office in February 2014.
-As Russia became increasingly involved in Crimea in 2014, Sentsov became an outspoken critic of Putin’s creeping hand into Ukraine.
-He delivered food to Ukrainian soldiers blockaded in bases by Russian military.
+As Russia took control of Crimea in 2014, Sentsov became an outspoken critic of Putin’s disregard for the sovereignty of Ukraine and delivered food to Ukrainian soldiers blockaded in bases by Russian military.

 On May 11, 2014, Russia’s Federal Security Service detained Sentsov in Crimea; he resurfaced a few days later in custody in Moscow.
 Sentsov was charged along with a co-defendant, Aleksandr Kolchenko, on suspicion of terrorism.
 During a trial hearing on August 25, 2015, Sentsov said he was tortured in an unsuccessful attempt to extract a confession.
 He had visible bruises on his body.

-A year after his conviction, Sentsov smuggled a letter out of prison in September 2016, stating with certainty, “I know who will win.
+September 2016: A year after his conviction, Sentsov smuggles a letter out of prison, stating with certainty, “I know who will win.
 The desire for freedom and progress is unstoppable.”
-The end of the letter reads: